"I'm 20 and Pregnant and I Don't Want the Baby" - What Now?

 1. Am I ready to be a parent?

-If the answer to this question is yes, then you may as well quit reading right now.
-No one should ever try to convince you not to parent if you feel that you are ready to do so.
+If the answer to this question is yes, you may not need to consider adoption as an option.
+No one should ever try to convince you not to parent if you feel that you are ready to do so, even if you are only in your 20s.
 This is your decision and your decision alone.
 However, if you aren’t sure that you’re ready to be a mother, then there are some additional questions you may want to consider.

 2. Am I financially prepared to raise a child?